Dicklesworthstone/ultimate_mcp_client/eidetic_engine_paper.md

 ## 6. Implementation Architecture Variants

-Maestro's architecture allows for specialized variants not covered in the main paper:
+EideticEngine's architecture allows for specialized variants not covered in the main paper:

 - **Distributed UMS:** For high-throughput applications, the UMS can be horizontally scaled across multiple nodes, with memory sharding based on workflow ID or memory type, using consistent hashing for routing and a caching layer for frequent access patterns.